theelims/ESP32-sveltekit/docs/structure.md

-# Adapting the Front End
+# Customizing the Front End

-The actual code for the front end is located under [interface/src/](https://github.com/theelims/ESP32-sveltekit/tree/main/interface/src) and divided into the file based "routes" folder and a "lib" folder for assets, stores and components.
+The actual code for the front end is located under [interface/src/](https://github.com/theelims/ESP32-sveltekit/tree/main/interface/src) and divided into the "routes" folder and a "lib" folder for assets, stores and components.

 | Resource                                                                                                       | Description                                                    |
 | -------------------------------------------------------------------------------------------------------------- | -------------------------------------------------------------- |